Eastern Chipmunk

 Diet and Nutrition

-Eastern chipmunks are generally herbivores, they feed upon fruit, seeds and nuts, complementing this diet with occasional insects, earthworms, slugs, eggs of birds and mushrooms.
+Eastern chipmunks are omnivorous rodents.
+They feed upon bulbs, green plants, fruit, seeds, mushrooms, nuts, insects, earthworms, slugs, and eggs of birds.

 Mating Habits